 Additionally, stocks as crude oil, raw materials and semi-refined products shall be accounted for net contents in gasoline, representing a reduction of 4%.

-Those obligated entities that belong to the same business group can meet the obligation to maintain minimum security stocks collectively, if authorised by the Ministry for the Ecological Transition.
+Those obligated entities that belong to the same business group can meet the obligation to maintain minimum security stocks collectively, if authorised by the Ministry for the Ecological Transition and the Demographic Challenge.